OUR NEWEST COURSES!

 Through study of 70 different Torah passages, students encounter the development of varying interpretations, the influences of existing historical realities at the time of their composition, and the contemporary implications of these perspectives on their own lives.

-Bereshit I – From Adam to Abraham: The First 20 Generations
+Bereshit (Genesis) Part I - From Adam to Abraham: The First 20 Generations

 The stories take us from the universal tales of the creation of the world, the flood, and the Tower of Babel to the foundational tales of Abraham and Sarah, and the beginnings of the Jewish people.
 The themes of family and faith, honor and dishonor, passion and power provide a rich exploration of our people and ourselves.

-Bereshit II – The Story of the First Jewish Family
+Bereshit (Genesis) Part II - The Story of the First Jewish Family

 This course brings us the Egyptian narrative of our people from “Pharoah’s Paranoia” and “Moshe’s CV” to the dramatic story of our rescue, and survival in the wilderness during “Into the Sea” and “Manna from Heaven.”
 Leadership, bravery, faith, and doubt define some of the critical moments in these texts and offer us a rich backdrop for challenging our own assumptions.